Richard Thorpe: Epics

 Thorpe was noted for working quickly and efficiently—skills he had learned in the 1930s while working for low-budget Chesterfield Pictures.
 Freddie Young said "Dick Thorpe was the favorite director at MGM because he always finished on schedule.
 He made a point of it.
 The studio kept giving him a shorter and shorter schedule, but he always beat it."
 Young described Thorpe's "special method for working fast":

 On Ivanhoe he'd start with a long shot and keep filming until one of the actors fluffed.
 'Cut!'
 Then he'd move the camera to a closer set-up.
 'Come on, let's go.
 Action!'
 And shoot on until the next hold-up.
 'Move in closer still.
 Continue!'
 And so on until we finished up with just two big heads filling the screen.
 In other words, the close-ups in the finished film were quite arbitrary, depending on the pure chance of the interruptions in shooting on that particular day.
 Thorpe never reshot anything.
 That's how he beat the schedule.
 For a cameraman it was boring as hell.

 Between the various camera angles, Thorpe shot enough footage to patch together into a completed sequence.

 Thorpe also directed The Girl Who Had Everything (1951) with Elizabeth Taylor, and two musicals with Edmund Purdom, The Student Prince (1954) and Athena (1954).
-Student Prince had originally meant to star Mario Lanza.
+The Student Prince was originally meant to star Mario Lanza.

 In 1957 Thorpe made two unsuccessful films, Tip on a Dead Jockey and Ten Thousand Bedrooms.
 The latter, Dean Martin's first film after breaking up with Jerry Lewis, was a flop.
 Thorpe followed these with the movie Jailhouse Rock, produced by Berman and starring Elvis Presley, which became a huge hit.